LeezaJee/bolly-flix-client/README.md

 # Bollyflix Movie Client-Side

-The client-side built with React and Redux for an application called Bollyflix Movies based on its existing server-side code (REST API and database).
+a client-side built with React and Redux for an app called Bollyflix Movies based on its existing server-side code (REST API and database).

 ## Installation